 - RENT A CAR

-Those who love the freedom and don`t want to worry about the bus schedules can rent a car.
-The most comfortable way of transport allows the visitors an opportunity to beat the crowds and explore the ruins at their own pace.
-Additionally, renting a car gives a chance to visit the nearby cenotes which would not be possible with a public transport.
+Those who love freedom and don`t want to worry about the bus schedules can rent a car.
+The most comfortable way of transport allows visitors an opportunity to beat the crowds and explore the ruins at their own pace.
+Additionally, renting a car gives a chance to visit the nearby cenotes.
+This would not be possible with public transport.

 - BOOK A TOUR

 If renting a car isn`t an option for you, consider booking an organized guided tour to the site.
-Tours to Coba can be book through most hotels or tour agencies and are available departing from Cancun, Playa del Carmen and other cities.
-Along with a visit of Coba ruins, tours include a visit to the Tulum ruins, the cenotes or other guided activities.
+Trips to Coba can be book through most hotels or tour agencies.
+They are available departing from Cancun, Playa del Carmen, and other cities.
+Along with a visit to Coba ruins, tours include a visit to the Tulum ruins, cenotes, or other guided activities.

-TIP: Booking an organized tour is a great option for those who find traveling independently confusing or those staying in distant Cancun (160 km away from Coba).
-Taking an organized tour might save you energy and money, but at the same time you might find the ruins more crowded.
+Booking an organized tour is an excellent option for those who find traveling independently confusing.
+It`s also an excellent option for those staying in distant Cancun (160 km away from Coba).
+Taking an organized tour might save you energy and money.
+However, at the same time, you might find the ruins more crowded.

 - ADO BUS

-Alternatively, the budged minded travellers can get to Coba via ADO Buses from Cancun, Playa del Carmen or Tulum.
+Alternatively, the budget-minded travellers can get to Coba via ADO Buses from Cancun, Playa del Carmen or Tulum.
 If you take Colectivos (public taxi vans) or ADO buses, you will have to change vans in Tulum.